Shubham-1417/ip/AI.md

 - Improved error handling for invalid inputs

 AI Usage: Used AI to help design the Task class and generate V's dramatic responses for the mark/unmark functionality.
 Manually implemented the core logic and verified behavior.

+## Week 3 – Level‑4
+Implemented task types (Todo, Deadline, Event) with inheritance:
+- Created abstract Task class with common functionality
+- Extended Task with Todo, Deadline, and Event subclasses
+- Added support for new commands: todo, deadline, event
+- Implemented proper parsing for task descriptions and dates/times
+- Enhanced list display to show task types and additional details
+- Maintained V's theatrical style in all responses
+- Added input validation and error handling for all commands

+AI Usage: Used AI to help design the class hierarchy and generate V's dramatic responses.
+Manually implemented the command parsing and task management logic.